cucumber-rs/cucumber/README.md

 cucumber! {
     features: "./features", // Path to our feature files
-    world: ::MyWorld, // The world needs to be the same for steps and the main cucumber call
+    world: crate::MyWorld, // The world needs to be the same for steps and the main cucumber call
     steps: &[
         example_steps::steps // the `steps!` macro creates a `steps` function in a module ],